Resources and Information

 Community Service/Work Project Program

-The Community Service Program, which is available to all offenders, provides services and assistance to non-profit and government agencies.
-Probation parole officers are responsible for coordinating this program to facilitate appropriate assignments for the offenders and monitoring them to ensure the offenders are reporting to the agencies as agreed.
+The Community Service Program provides services and assistance to non-profit and government agencies.
+Probation/parole officers are responsible for coordinating this program to facilitate appropriate assignments for the offenders and monitoring them to ensure the offenders are reporting to the agencies as agreed.

 The Work Project Program, required by legislative action in 1984 and funded in 1985, is a special condition attached to probation certificates requiring offenders on probation to complete a specified number of work project hours in the community at no expense to the citizen.